-- (a) Major revisions or reviews of the departmental curriculum, including responses to suggestions from external reviews - (b) Highlights and innovations (experimental courses, First Year Seminars, Calderwood seminars, capstone courses, etc.) - (c) Enrollment trends, number of majors, thesis students, independent studies
+(a) Major revisions or reviews of the departmental curriculum, including responses to suggestions from external reviews (b) Highlights and innovations (experimental courses, First Year Seminars, Calderwood seminars, capstone courses, etc.) (c) Enrollment trends, number of majors, thesis students, independent studies

+2. Faculty

-- 2. Faculty - (a).
-Staffing highlights (where there were challenges in covering your curriculum, notable changes in staffing, search results) - (b) Activities (notable faculty activities, such as book publications, new courses developed that are significant to the curriculum or the faculty member's overall interests, important fellowships or grants awarded.
-Some departments ask each department member to supply a brief paragraph no more than 10 lines highlighting their most significant scholarly, teaching or service activities of the year.) - 3.
-Departmental activities (events and notable moments, such as a retirement celebration, an inspiring lecture or workshop, activities planned by student clubs, supported by a specific fund, trips, extracurricular lectures, symposia, panels, interdepartmental connections, programs abroad, Wintersession courses) - 4.
-Students (notable student activities, such as national fellowships and prizes, internships, distinctive thesis performance, group student research projects) - 5.
-The year ahead - 1.
-Teaching - 2.
-Faculty staffing - 3.
-Departmental activities (major events of coming year) - 4.
-Student activities - B. Issues and concerns of special note - C. Appendices (Some departments occasionally include appendices, such as newsletters, retirement appreciations.
-These materials, if they are not too lengthy, can help fill out the picture of an individual year and are helpful additions that do not take too much effort to compile.)
+(a).
+Staffing highlights (where there were challenges in covering your curriculum, notable changes in staffing, search results) (b) Activities (notable faculty activities, such as book publications, new courses developed that are significant to the curriculum or the faculty member's overall interests, important fellowships or grants awarded.
+Some departments ask each department member to supply a brief paragraph - no more than 10 lines - highlighting their most significant scholarly, teaching or service activities of the year.)

+- 3. Departmental activities (events and notable moments, such as a retirement celebration, an inspiring lecture or workshop, activities planned by student clubs, supported by a specific fund, trips, extracurricular lectures, symposia, panels, interdepartmental connections, programs abroad, Wintersession courses)

+- 4. Students (notable student activities, such as national fellowships and prizes, internships, distinctive thesis performance, group student research projects)

+- 5. The year ahead

+- 1. Teaching

+- 2. Faculty staffing

+- 3. Departmental activities (major events of coming year)

+- 4. Student activities

+- 6. Assessment

+- (a) Assessment activities carried out during the year, and results(b) Plans for assessment in the upcoming academic year